Ranchero-Software/RSDatabase/README.md

 # RSDatabase
 This is utility code for using SQLite via FMDB.
 It’s not a persistence framework — it’s lower-level.

-It builds as a framework — one for Mac, one for iOS — without any additional dependencies.
-But that’s because FMDB is actually included — you might want to instead make sure you have the [latest FMDB](https://github.com/ccgus/fmdb), which isn’t necessarily included here.
+It builds as a couple frameworks — one for Mac, one for iOS.

+It has no additional dependencies, but that’s because FMDB is actually included — you might want to instead make sure you have the [latest FMDB](https://github.com/ccgus/fmdb), which isn’t necessarily included here.

+#### What to look at

 The main thing is `RSDatabaseQueue`, which allows you to talk to SQLite-via-FMDB using a serial queue.